The Complete Guide to Water Damage Restoration December 7, 2016 – Posted in: Blog, Industrial

 - B-Air®: This is a California-based manufacturer of high-quality restoration dryers, dehumidifiers, and air scrubbers.
 B-Air®’s water damage restoration product line offers a wide selection of axial fans, air movers, dryers and dehumidifiers.
 They are the first choice of professional restoration contractors who need fast-acting and economical solutions for moisture and mold removal.
 B-Air products have resulted from years of thorough research and development that have produced the most technologically advanced drying solutions.
 Their manufacturing plant is state-of-the-art and incorporates stringent quality assurance measures.

 - BlueDri™: They are a top provider of commercial and industrial dehumidifiers and air dryers.
 BlueDri™ products are ideal for cleaning up catastrophic events, like flood damage repair, as well as drying smaller areas caused by plumbing leaks and rain ingress.
 BlueDri™ dehumidifiers come in conventional, compact and Low Grain Refrigerant (LGR) models.
-LGR dehumidifiers are the optimal industrial-grade dehumidifiers, and are the most popular machines used in large-scale operations.
-All dehumidifiers produced by BlueDri are top-quality and designed for the optimum performance in their recommended settings.
+LGR dehumidifiers are the optimal industrial-grade dehumidifiers and they are the most popular machines used in large-scale operations.
+All dehumidifiers produced by BlueDri are top-quality and designed for optimum performance in their recommended settings.

 - Soleaire®: Soleaire® provides air moving equipment.
-These water damage restoration devices range from ½ horsepower to 1 horsepower, and are ideally suited to remove moisture from small and confined spaces and for use on larger restoration projects.
+These water damage restoration devices range from ½ horsepower to 1 horsepower and are ideally suited to remove moisture from small and confined spaces and for use on larger restoration projects.
 Soleairev’s line of air movers includes the Max Storm, the Monsoon and the Super Monsoon.